 The teaching areas are designed in an octagonal shape around a central courtyard which can be accessed by all year groups.
 All classes have doors leading outside.
 The year one and two pupils have their own outside area enclosed with pencil fencing.

 The PCs throughout the classrooms all have internet access.
 Each class has a range of digital devices to support learning across the curriculum.
-Our teaching assistants are fully trained and confident in supporting pupil learning.
+We also have a computing room where we have desktop PCs, laptop trolleys and IPads for use by the whole school.

 The spacious hall is well equipped to accommodate Collective Worship, Physical Education, drama and dance, with the dual purpose of dining hall.